AsaiYusuke/SushMock/index.md

 # Description

-SushMock is a simple standalone testing tool for stubbing and mocking SSH (Secure Shell) communications.
+SushMock is a simple standalone testing tool for stubbing and mocking an SSH server.
+(Secure Shell)
+Because it is a standalone tool, there is no need to rewrite your ssh client for the connectivity testing.
-It consists of two functions, "Record" and "Simulate".
+This tool consists of two functions, "Record" and "Simulate".

 - Record Mode
+  This mode is used to create the data for the test.
-  Install between the network of up to real server , and capture data.
+  It works by installing a network of up to real server, and it looks as a proxy server from your test client.
 - Simulate Mode
-  No real server needs.
+  With this mode, continuous testing is done.
+  It works without real server.
   Simulates communications using recorded data.

 # Key Features